Buick Lacrosse Insurance Rates

 Rates are averaged for all Buick Lacrosse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers with DUI or reckless driving convictions may pay on average $1,270 more every year than a safer driver
+- Higher risk drivers who have multiple accidents or major violations may pay on average $1,270 more annually than a low-risk driver

 - Increasing physical damage deductibles can save approximately $375 each year